 - Circumstances where it may be contested:

-- The Education Services' Admissions Policy states that it may be necessary for Education Services to allocate a child a place at a school other than his/her catchment school.
+- The Education Office's Admissions Policy states that it may be necessary for the Education Office to allocate a child a place at a school other than his/her catchment school.